-🚨 This package is in early stages of design and implementation. 🚨
+This software is in the early stages of design and implementation

 Harmonica is a Python library for processing and modeling gravity and magnetic data.
-It includes common processing steps, like calculation of normal gravity, terrain correction, reduction to the pole, upward continuation, equivalent layers, and more.
+It includes common processing steps, like calculation of Bouguer and terrain corrections, reduction to the pole, upward continuation, equivalent layers, and more.
 There are forward modeling functions for basic geometric shapes, like spheres, prisms, polygonal prisms, and tesseroids.
 The inversion methods are implemented as classes with an interface inspired by scikit-learn (like Verde).

 These are the long-term goals for Harmonica:

 Efficient, well designed, and fully tested code for gravity and magnetic data.